luksab/Hex/README.md

 I've opened sourced the project in the hopes that others will find it useful!
 We rely on the awesome [WhisperKit](https://github.com/argmaxinc/WhisperKit) for transcription, and the incredible [Swift Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture) for structuring the app.
 Please open issues with any questions or feedback! ❤️

+## Instructions

+Once you open Hex, you'll need to grant it microphone and accessibility permissions—so it can record your voice and paste the text into any application, respectively.

+Once you've configured a global hotkey, there are **two recording modes**:

+1. **Press-and-hold** the hotkey to begin recording, say whatever you want, and then release the hotkey to kick off the transcription process.
+2. **Double-tap** the hotkey to *lock recording*, say whatever you want, and then **tap** the hotkey once more to kick off the trascription process.

 ## Project Structure

 Hex is organized into several directories, each serving a specific purpose: